-The U.S. government maintains two retirement systems for their employees—the Federal Employees Retirement System and the Civil Service Retirement System.
+The U.S. government maintains two retirement systems for its employees—the Federal Employees Retirement System and the Civil Service Retirement System.
 Retirement systems are common at all levels of government.
-Employees, and often employers as well, contribute money to the employees’ retirement funds, and retirees draw monthly income from the system.
+Employees, and often employers as well, contribute money to the employees’ retirement funds and retirees draw monthly income from the system.

-There are several significant differences between the two retirement systems for federal government employees.
+There are several significant differences between these two systems.

-All federal workers had the option to convert from CSRS to FERS when FERS was created in 1987.
-Now, all federal employees are automatically enrolled in FERS and they don't have the option to choose CSRS instead.
-CSRS is only available to federal workers who were in the plan before 1987 and who chose to remain with CSRS in lieu of switching to FERS.
+All federal workers had the option to convert from CSRS to FERS when FERS was first created in 1987.
+Now all federal employees are automatically enrolled in FERS—they don't have the choice of electing CSRS instead.

 One Component Vs. Three Components

-CSRS was started on January 1, 1920 and is a classic pension plan similar to those established during the same time period among labor unions and large companies.
-Employees contributed a certain percentage of their pay.
-They expected an annuity when they retired sufficient to maintain a standard of living similar to what they experienced during their working years.
+CSRS was established on January 1, 1920, and it's a classic pension plan similar to those established during the same time period among labor unions and large companies.
+Employees contribute a certain percentage of their pay.
+When they retire, they receive an annuity sufficient to maintain a standard of living similar to what they experienced during their working years.

 The Size of Annuity Payments

-Because FERS has three components, these components offer retirees less money each.
-The annuity payment for CSRS retirees is designed to be their only income, whereas FERS retirees have the annuity, the thrift savings plan, and Social Security benefits.
+Because FERS has three components, these components each offer retirees less money.
+The annuity payment for CSRS retirees is designed to be their only income whereas FERS retirees have the annuity, the thrift savings plan, and Social Security benefits.

 Thrift Savings Plan Rules

-The U.S. government contributes an amount equal to 1 percent of each FERS employee’s contribution to each of their thrift savings accounts.
-FERS employees may contribute more, and the US government will match those contributions up to a certain percentage.
+The U.S. government contributes an amount equal to 1 percent of each FERS employee’s contribution to his thrift savings account.
+FERS employees can contribute more and the U.S. government will match those contributions up to a certain percentage.